-I was popping around the internet the other day and ran across a cool looking backpacking stove that burns twigs and sticks.
-Hmmm….
+I came across a backpacking stove that burns twigs and sticks.

-I liked what I saw, so I ordered one.
-I have several backpacking stoves, but they all need some kind of packed in fuel.
-White gas, IsoButane, Alcohol, etc. I have run out of fuel many times, and ended up carrying a dead weight stove for miles, and trying to cook over a fire
+I have run out of fuel many times, and ended up carrying a dead weight stove for miles, and trying to cook over a fire.

-So I placed the MSR Titan full of cold tap water on top and started the timer.
+So I placed a pot of cold tap water on top and started the timer.

 After 3 minutes the water started to show the small bubbles that come before a boil.

-Two minutes later (5 min, total) the bubbles were bigger and the water was hot enough for stuff like coffee, cocoa or tea.
-Not hot enough to reconstitute freeze dried food, and keep it hot, but almost.
+Two minutes later (5 minutes, total) the bubbles were bigger and the water was hot enough for stuff like coffee, cocoa or tea.

 Just before minute 6 rolled in, I had a rolling boil.

-This stove is a MUST have for any backpacker who wants to save weight.
+This stove is a must have for any backpacker who wants to save weight.
+It weights 9 ounces and is a “gear of the year” winner by Backpacker Magazine.
 It would also be great in your bug out gear, cars, and disaster stash.
-While not as quick and convenient as something like a Jetboil (I have one and have used it for years in all kinds of environments with 100% satisfaction), it is not far behind.

 Note: They do make different models of this stove.
 The Lite model is their smallest and lightest.
 Then there’s the Titan…